awwaiid/repl-looper/README.md

   * The idea is to start building some loop inspection and modification tools.
 Then we could loop over loops and do things to them on each loop
   * Also inversed the colors some, we'll see how I like that as we go.
 I mean... it's gotta LOOK cool too, right?
   * Also made a script to hold the watch+sync command so I don't have to remember it
+* 2021-10-16
+  * If we have a fixed-length loop when recording, then we should play back the loop events already recorded when we loop around.
+Right now the loop isn't sent to the norns until the end when it is fully formed.
+Tricky.
+  * Another recording mode should be that you select the step and THEN record the event, like a step sequencer instead of a loop recorder
+  * A similar record mode would be you have one event and then you place it at different steps of different loops!
+Even MORE like a sequencer. snare kick snare kick
+  * Got visualizing a loop+events working on the grid

 # Ideas

 * Code editor like maiden w/ ctrl+enter send
 * Grid on screen
   * Buttons are spread out over spacetime
+  * The grid is good at visualizing and selecting spacetime
   * Buttons contain events
   * Record a loop assigns the whole thing to a button or a row
   * Physical grid button triggers event